Sasha Alex Lessin, Ph. D.

 While Taylor fought major battles, U.S. columns seized New Mexico and moved into California.

 Command rivalries flared.
 Glory competed with governance.
 Polk’s agents in California, Stephen W. Kearny and John C. Frémont, who captured Los Angeles, quarrelled over overall command in California.
-Polk concluded that Frémont was too noisy and controversial and gave overall California command to Kearny.
+Polk concluded that Frémont was too noisy and controversial and therefore gave overall command of California to Kearny.

 California’s Mexicans concluded, Gringos call it liberation.
 I call it strangers writing our law.

-U.S. privates in California, gossiped, The Generals argue over credit.
+U.S. privates in California gossiped; generals argued over credit.
 We sleep in mud.

 1847 — VERACRUZ AND THE MARCH TO THE CAPITAL